Bgolearn: a Unified Bayesian Optimization Framework for Accelerating Materials Discovery

-Efficient exploration of vast compositional and processing spaces is essential for accelerated materials discovery.
-Bayesian optimization (BO) provides a principled strategy for identifying optimal materials with minimal experiments, yet its adoption in materials science is hindered by implementation complexity and limited domain-specific tools.
-Here, we present Bgolearn, a comprehensive Python framework that makes BO accessible and practical for materials research through an intuitive interface, robust algorithms, and materials-oriented workflows.
-Bgolearn supports both single-objective and multi-objective Bayesian optimization with multiple acquisition functions (e.g., expected improvement, upper confidence bound, probability of improvement, and expected hypervolume improvement etc.), diverse surrogate models (including Gaussian processes, random forests, and gradient boosting etc.), and bootstrap-based uncertainty quantification.
-Benchmark studies show that Bgolearn reduces the number of required experiments by 40–60\% compared with random search, grid search, and genetic algorithms, while maintaining comparable or superior solution quality.
-Its effectiveness is demonstrated not only through the studies presented in this paper, such as the identification of maximum-elastic-modulus triply periodic minimal surface structures, ultra-high-hardness high-entropy alloys, and high-strength, high-ductility medium-Mn steels, but also by numerous publications that have proven its impact in material discovery.
-With a modular architecture that integrates seamlessly into existing materials workflows and a graphical user interface (BgoFace) that removes programming barriers, Bgolearn establishes a practical and reliable platform for Bayesian optimization in materials science, and is openly available at \url{https://github.com/Bin-Cao/Bgolearn}.
+\begin{abstractbox} { \bfseries Abstract} Efficient exploration of vast compositional and processing spaces remains a major challenge in accelerated materials discovery.
+Bayesian optimization (BO) provides a principled approach to identify optimal materials with minimal experimentation, but its adoption has been limited by implementation complexity and a lack of domain-specific tools.
+Here, we present Bgolearn, a versatile Python framework that brings BO to materials research through intuitive interfaces, robust algorithms, and materials-focused workflows.
+Bgolearn supports single- and multi-objective optimization, multiple acquisition strategies, diverse surrogate models, and uncertainty quantification, enabling effective navigation of complex design spaces.
+Benchmark studies show that Bgolearn reduces experimental effort by 40–60\% compared with random search, grid search, and genetic algorithms, while achieving comparable or superior solution quality.
+Its effectiveness is demonstrated across case studies, including the discovery of maximum-elastic-modulus triply periodic minimal surface structures, ultra-high-hardness high-entropy alloys, and high-strength, high-ductility medium-Mn steels, and is further supported by numerous publications.
+With a modular architecture that integrates seamlessly into existing materials workflows and a graphical interface (BgoFace) that removes programming barriers, Bgolearn establishes a practical, reliable platform for Bayesian optimization in materials science.
+The software is openly available at \url{https://github.com/Bin-Cao/Bgolearn}. \end{abstractbox}

-\textbf{Keywords} : Bayesian optimization; Bgolearn; Multi-objective; Modular architecture; Materials discovery
+{ \textbf{Keywords:} Bayesian optimization; Bgolearn; Multi-objective; Modular architecture; Materials discovery}